seanbao/mnemonas/README.en.md

 sudo mnemonas-doctor
 ```

 The default install path is `/usr/local/bin`, config is written to `/etc/mnemonas/config.toml`, data goes to `/srv/mnemonas`, and the Web UI listens on `http://<server-ip>:8080`.
 The first login password is stored at `/srv/mnemonas/.mnemonas/initial-password.txt`.
+Before upgrading, keep the extracted previous release directory so a failed upgrade can roll binaries and Web UI assets back by rerunning the old installer; the full procedure is in the deployment guide.
 For public-domain access, follow the [Public server quickstart](docs/public-server-quickstart.en.md) to restrict the backend port and configure an HTTPS reverse proxy.

 See [Linux/systemd deployment](docs/linux-systemd-deployment.en.md).